 Vicky's Traveller Tip

-Some of the Harry Potter locations around London are a great distance from each other; look them up on the map and you will be able to plan your visit better.
+Some of the Harry Potter locations scattered around London are a long distance from each other; pin them down on the map and you'll be able to better plan your visit.

-6. If you are interested in a tour of Harry Potter's London, you will also be interested in...
+If you are interested in a walking tour of Harry Potter's London, you will also be interested in...

-If you liked the Harry Potter walking tour experience, don't miss the London walking tour in English during your visit to the capital of the United Kingdom.
-You may think that the Muggle world is not as charming as the magical one, but remember that London is also the city of Sherlock Holmes or Peter Pan and that, on its own, it has many stories to offer you without resorting to fantasy.
+If you enjoyed the Harry Potter walking tour experience, be sure to take the London tour in English during your visit to the UK capital.
+You may think that the Muggle world does not have as much charm as the magical one, but remember that London is also the city of Sherlock Holmes or Peter Pan and that, by itself, has many stories to offer you without resorting to fantasy.

-If this is not your first time in London and you decide to go out and explore the rest of the country, you don't need a long trip.
-Nowadays there are very well organized tours that allow you to discover both charming villages and majestic cities of England that you should not miss if you want to know a little more about life outside a big city like London.
-I leave you here an article about Best Day Trips from London: so you can see my favorite options.
+If it is not your first time in London and you decide to go out and see some of its surroundings, you don't need a long trip.
+Nowadays there are very well organized tours that allow you to discover both charming villages and majestic cities that are the pride of England.
+Here's an article about Best Day Trips from London so you can see my favorite options.

 Frequently asked questions